 Richard T. La Jeunesse

 Richard practices in the areas of real estate, environmental, construction and international law.
 He has extensive experience counseling clients and lecturing about real estate, acquisitions, developments and construction projects.
-He is also involved in real estate issues concerning commercial leasing, tax appeals, real property tax valuations, reduction strategies, IRS Section 1031 tax-free real estate exchanges, real estate investment and economic development inducement issues, including tax abatements, tax-increment financing, community reinvestment areas, enterprise zones and other governmental inducements.
+He is also involved in real estate issues concerning commercial leasing, tax appeals, real property tax valuations, eminent domain, reduction strategies, IRS Section 1031 tax-free real estate exchanges, real estate investment and economic development inducement issues, including tax abatements, tax-increment financing, community reinvestment areas, enterprise zones and other governmental inducements.
 Richard has coordinated diverse real estate acquisitions and development projects, including medical office buildings, hospital and health care facilities, regional shopping malls, retail centers, office buildings, industrial facilities, subdivision developments, mixed-use projects, condominium developments and residential transactions.

 Richard was certified by the U.S. Green Building Council as a Leadership in Energy and Environmental Design Accredited Professional (LEED AP).